Limited functionality available

 Over the next decade, Australian ingenuity in nanosatellite technology will produce a double dividend.
 The nanosat boom will reward us with new jobs and great export potential.
 But our existing major industries will also be able to improve their productivity using nanosatellite technology.
 An economic multiplier that is out of this world!

-Kimberly is a senior partner in the Deloitte Digital practice.
-She is responsible for the firm’s Technology, Media & Telecommunications (TMT) industry group in Australia and is the global Telecommunications, Media & Entertainment Sector Consulting Leader.
-Kimberly has over 20 years’ experience in the TMT industry, working with organisations in the US, Asia Pacific and Europe to define and manage complex business transformations and to identify opportunities for simplification and optimisation.
+Kimberly is a member of the Consulting Executive Team, the firm-wide Clients & Industries Executive Team and sits on the Australian Deloitte Board.
+She is responsible for leading the go-to-market strategy for the Consulting practice and the firm-wide sales and pursuits program.
+Formerly the National Leader for the firm’s Technology, Media & Telecommunications (TMT) industry group, she has over 20 years’ consulting experience where she has specialised working with organisations in the US, Asia Pacific and Europe to define and manage complex business transformations and to identify opportunities for simplification and optimisation.
 She has extensive experience across end-to-end telecommunications, with a focus on customer experience, channel management and marketing, helping organisations meet the constantly evolving expectations of their customers, partners and stakeholders.
-Kimberly sits on the Consulting Executive in Australia, with responsibility for leading the clients & industries strategy for the Consulting practice.
-She is a member of the Deloitte Board and an active champion of gender and LGBT diversity programs.
+Kimberly is a passionate champion of gender and LGBT diversity programs.

 All business transformation, whether changing systems, processes or organisational structures, ultimately depends on changing human behaviour.
 But how can we change human behaviour if we don’t understand it?